u-boot/u-boot/doc/develop/bootstd/overview.rst

 fdtoverlay_addr_r (needed if overlays are used)
     Address at which to load the overlay for the FDT, e.g. 0x02000000

+ip_dyn
+    Use dynamic IP (dhcp) or static IP (tftp) for loading the bootscript over ethernet.
+Default is dhcp. e.g. no

 kernel_addr_r
     Address at which to load the kernel, e.g. 0x02080000